 Sookias RB, Budd GE, Kear BP.
 2013.
 Mesozoic fossil sustainability: synoptic case studies of resource management.
 GFF 135:131-143.
 DOI (publisher closed access), main text (pdf), supplement (ods).

 Sookias RB, Butler RJ.
 2013.
 Euparkeriidae.
 In: Anatomy, Phylogeny and Palaeobiology of Early Archosaurs and their Kin, Nesbitt, S. J., Desojo, J. B. & Irmis, R. B. (eds).
 Geological Society, London, Special Publications 379:35-48.
 DOI (publisher closed access), main text (pdf).

 Sookias RB, Benson RBJ, Butler RJ.
 2012.
 Biology, not environment, drives major patterns in maximum tetrapod body size through time.
 Biology Letters 8:674-677.
-DOI (publisher open access).
+DOI (publisher closed access), main text (pdf), supplement.

 Sookias RB, Butler RJ, Benson RBJ.
 2012 Rise of dinosaurs reveals major body size transitions are driven by passive processes of trait evolution.
 Proceedings of the Royal Society B 279:2180-2187.
-DOI (publisher open access).
+DOI (publisher closed access), main text (pdf), supplement.